-“Scammers are looking to take advantage of your charitable giving, steal your personal information through clone websites, and even come to your doorstep to swipe delivered packages, said Tucker.”
+“Scammers are looking to take advantage of your charitable giving, steal your personal information through clone websites, and even come to your doorstep to swipe delivered packages.”

 In my opinion, education is your best line of defense.
 This is probably the main reason why I came up with this guide in the first place.
 You should know what threats you’re facing or will be facing in the near future.
 2020 isn’t just a new year; it’s an upgrade for what’s in the past in terms of the internet.
 So, with that said, let me show you what kind of scams you might run as 2020 grows nearer:

 I kicked it off with this one as it’s the most common trick most of you fall for.
 Fake websites might sometimes be too convincing you won’t even know you’re using one.
 They can be designed however the host wishes to design them.